lukastheiler/ttn_moteino/Readme.md

 This step by step guide should get you up and running with the Moteino Lora edition & The Things Network.
 Shopping list:

 - [Moetino](https://lowpowerlab.com/shop/Moteino/moteinomega), the RFM95 LoRa868 version.
 They have an [USB](https://lowpowerlab.com/shop/Moteino/MoteinoMEGAUSB) version which probably is easier to get started, else you'll need an USB-TTL converter.

+Notes:

+- The latest LMIC code did shrink a lot in the recent update, so you can also use the small [Moteino](https://lowpowerlab.com/shop/product/99) and still have like 10k free to code.
+You just have to adapt the soldering a bit, I connected D1-7, D0-6 and Reset-4 and it worked fine.
+- Felix from LowPowerLab started creating a LORA node, which has three soldering-bridges for the pins prepared.
+You'll want to check if it's already available, since that makes soldering a lot easier.

 ## Soldering